Print-Friendly Version

 Modesto, California, where Lucas grew up, was not a thrilling town.
 Throughout his high school years he dreamed of getting out, of making it as a race car driver.
 His father, ever the model of encouragement, bought his son a Fiat Bianchina.
 Lucas souped it up then began entering and winning races.
 A terrible crash changed his mind about this form of work.
 By 1962, when he finally escaped Modesto, he had decided to be a filmmaker.

 Lucas showed talent while still at USC Film School, winning prizes, scholarships and the respect of his colleagues.
 He always worked fast--perhaps this habit was a remnant of his car-racing days--and was remarkable for his ability to shoot and edit movies well ahead of schedule.
 An established producer-director, Francis Ford Coppola, helped to distribute Lucas' second feature film, "American Grafitti," which was about teenagers in 1960s Modesto.
-The movie took off, insuring that Lucas would have the money to make another one.
+The movie took off, insuring that Lucas would have the money to make another.

 He had a vague idea of what he wanted to do: something that would improve on his first feature film, a science fiction story called THX 1138.
 It would also be science fiction, but Lucas didn't have characters or a story--he only had mental pictures of the way such a movie might look.
 He had studied anthropology during college, looking for elements of the world's mythologies with which to organize these pictures.
 It took years, but he finally came up with the tale of Luke, Leia, and Han Solo, fighting against the evil Empire.
 In the end, Lucas' rich fantasy life and sweeping vision led him to make one of the most popular movies of all time.